smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 SCRAMBLING procedure is a procedure of taking an input packet of arbitrary size, and producing a "scrambled" packet.
 It is used both by SAoIP and some of SADLP-\*.

-SCRAMBLING procedure requires both sides to share two secret Speck-96 keys. **SCRAMBLING key MUST be independent from any other key in the system, in particular, from SASP key.**
+SCRAMBLING procedure requires both sides to share one secret AES-128 key. **SCRAMBLING key MUST be independent from any other key in the system, in particular, from SASP key.**

-For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 12-byte block within input packet, where such block is at least statistically unique.
+For SCRAMBLING procedure to be efficient (in secure sense), caller SHOULD guarantee that there is a 15-byte block within input packet, where such block is at least statistically unique.
 Offset to such a block within the packet is an input *unique-block-offset* parameter for SCRAMBLING procedure.
+In practice, 15 bytes of SASP tag are used for this purpose.

 SmartAnthill Random Number Generation
 -------------------------------------

-All random numbers which are used for SmartAnthill SASP protocol and SCRAMBLING procedure, MUST be generated in the manner described below.
+All random numbers which are used for SmartAnthill SASP protocol (TODO: are there any?) and SCRAMBLING procedure, MUST be generated in the manner described below.

 Poor-Man's PRNG
 ^^^^^^^^^^^^^^^

-Each device with Poor-Man's PRNG, has it's own Speck-96, Speck-128, or AES-128 secret key (this key MUST NOT be stored outside of the device), and additionally keeps a counter.
+Each device with Poor-Man's PRNG, has it's own AES-128 secret key (this key MUST NOT be stored outside of the device), and additionally keeps a counter.
 This counter MUST be kept in a way which guarantees that the same value of the counter is never reused; this includes both having counter of sufficient size, and proper commits to persistent storage to avoid re-use of the counter in case of accidental device reboot.
 As for commits to persistent storage - two such implementations are discussed in :ref:`sasp` document, in 'Implementation Details' section, with respect to storing nonces.

-Then, Poor-Man's PRNG simply encrypts current value of the counter with Speck-96, Speck-128, or AES-128, increments counter (see note above about guarantees of no-reuse), and returns encrypted value of the counter as next 16 bytes of the random output.
+Then, Poor-Man's PRNG simply encrypts current value of the counter with AES-128, increments counter (see note above about guarantees of no-reuse), and returns encrypted value of the counter as next 16 bytes of the random output.

 Devices without crypto-safe RNG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^